 Remnants of the past: old stamps, pages of diaries, pieces from well-thumbed books are my subjects.
-Rummaged from flea markets, garage sales, and used book stores, the collaged text in my pictures can be read as a narrative, an account of events, or a provocation.
+Rummaged from flea markets, garage sales, and used book stores, the text in my pictures can be read as a narrative, an account of events, or a provocation.

-I have exhibited widely in the Northern Hudson Valley & Capital Region of New York State where I live and have pictures in the permanent collections of The Hyde Collection, The Tang Teaching Museum at Skidmore College, The University Art Museum at SUNY Albany, The Albany Institute of History & Art, The Shaker Museum Mount Lebanon, The Columbia County Museum & Library, and The Art Students League of New York.
+I have exhibited widely in the Northern Hudson Valley & Capital Region of New York State where I live and have pictures in the permanent collections of The Hyde Collection, The Tang Teaching Museum at Skidmore College, The University Art Museum at SUNY Albany, The Albany Institute of History & Art, The Shaker Museum Mount Lebanon, The Columbia County Museum & Library, and The Art Students League of New York and numerous private collections.